ryhoh/SQLover/README_jp.md

 ---

-Copyright (c) 2021 Tetsuya Hori a.k.a. ryhoh / shirosha2
+Copyright (c) 2021 a.k.a. ryhoh / shirosha2